| MODICA“Modica.

 attributed to Giovanni Pisano, and a polichrome work depicting Saint

 Peter and the Paralytic, by Paolo Civiletti (1893).
+The

 18th century convent of the Mercedari friars is an elegant building